jifarooq/Chess/README.md

-#Chess
+#Deeper Blue
-- Classic game written in Ruby
+- Chess game written in Ruby
 - Features include tracking points, pieces captured, and a timer
 - Board FLIPS when it is your turn